Atom Computing Demonstrates Key Milestone on Path to Fault Tolerance

 Rob Hays, CEO

-Today, researchers at Atom Computing released a pre-print publication on arXiv, demonstrating the ability to perform mid-circuit measurement on arbitrary qubits without disrupting others in an atomic array.
-(Read the updated article published in Physical Review X.) The team applied mid-circuit measurement to detect the loss of qubits from the array (a well-known anticipated error), and successfully replaced the lost qubits from a nearby reservoir.
+Today, researchers at Atom Computing released a pre-print publication on arXiv, demonstrating the ability to perform mid-circuit measurement on arbitrary qubits without disrupting others in an atomic array (update: the article has since been published in Physical Review X).
+The team applied mid-circuit measurement to detect the loss of qubits from the array (a well-known anticipated error), and successfully replaced the lost qubits from a nearby reservoir.

 Path to Fault Tolerance